Finding the 'right' business broker to sell a business is almost impossible*

 We share some data below

-We share below some extracts from our database to give you an idea of just how vast the market is, just how many brokers there are out there, and the range of services and expertise they have on offer.
+Below are some extracts from our database to give readers an idea of just how vast the market is, just how many brokers there are out there, and the range of services and expertise they have on offer.

-We share the brokers we've got listed in our database under the letter "C".
-There are over 100 under this one letter.
+We share below the brokers we've got listed in our database under the letter "C" and there are over 100 under this one letter.

-Some of the firms listed here are sector specialists, like Careport (who sell just care homes), CGA (day nurseries), Chartswood (recruitment businesses), Cooper & Tanner (agricultural), CDG (leisure) and Corporate Mergers Ltd (food).
+Some of the firms listed here are sector specialists, like Careport (who sell just care homes), Cooper & Tanner (agricultural), CDG (leisure) and Corporate Mergers Ltd (food).

-But they'll typically get you a far, far better multiple than any BTA (Business Transfer Agent) could get you.
+But they'll typically get a far, far better multiple than any BTA (Business Transfer Agent) could achieve.

 That brings us to the BTAs - they typically handle the sale of smaller businesses such as high street shops, hair dressing salons, cafes and the like.
-They tend to have the local knowledge required to sell such businesses.
-The BTAs in the extract below include Capital (covering London), Charlton Blake (update 2020: now deceased), Chris Hart and Cornerstone (both covering Scotland), Cherry & Cherry (SW), County (SE but now deceased in 2020) etc.
+They tend to have the local knowledge required to sell such businesses and BTAs in the extract below include Chris Hart and Cornerstone (both covering Scotland), Cherry & Cherry (SW), County (SE but now deceased in 2020) etc.

 All these just under "C".
-And new ones cropping up all the time.
+Further, there are new ones cropping up all the time.
 And existing firms going bust!
+(In the last few years, County Business Sales, Capital, Charlton Blake, CGA Day Nurseries, Chartswood and numerous other have closed shop)

 Some extracts from our database